aztechian/ncodr/README.md

 Additionally, Ncodr supplies a RESTful API around the bull queues, so that jobs may be easily submitted via HTTP interfaces.

-The tools doing the hard part (`dvdbackup`, `makemkv` and `HandBrakeCLI`) are expected to be available on the `$PATH` for Ncodr to use.
+The tools doing the hard part (`dvdbackup`, `makemkvcon` and `HandBrakeCLI`) are expected to be available on the `$PATH` for Ncodr to use.
-The primary packaging for this app is a ~Docker~ Moby container, which provides all the tools needed, and makes Ncodr the entry point.
+The primary packaging for this app is a container, which provides all the tools needed, and makes Ncodr the entry point.
 The simplest way to get running is by using the production [docker-compose](docker-compose.yml).
 This uses a pre-built docker image that is published to [docker hub](https://hub.docker.com/r/aztechian/ncodr).

 Alternatively, zip files of the compiled app with configuration, `package.json` and node_modules for production is available from the [releases](https://github.com/aztechian/ncodr/releases) page.
-Given a Node.js installation on the target system, it should run with a simple `npm start` command.
+Given a Node.js installation on the target system, it should run with a simple `yarn run start` command.

 As long as the app is configured to look at the redis location, as many containers as necessary can be started to process jobs for parallelizing encoding work.
 Generally, this would be